dead-claudia/thallium/docs/reporter-api.md

 Reporters are called with an event and return possibly a thenable resolved on completion.

-Note that when you create a reporter, especially a standalone one, it should *not* itself depend on Thallium, but merely be a function of report &rarr; update state &rarr; print (if necessary) &rarr; return.
-If you feel you need to depend on Thallium's state, you should consider wrapping the reporter in a [plugin](./plugins.md) and exposing that.

-## Events
+## Report types

-There are nine types of events.
+There are nine types of reports.
 You can check for these using `report.isStart`, `report.isEnter`, and so on, which return `true` if the event is of that respective type or `false` otherwise.
 You may also check for it with `report.type`, which returns a string name of the type below.
 Note that an event only has one type, so `report.isPass` and `report.isFail` cannot both be `true`.

 - `start` - Marks the start of all running tests, and is the first event fired.
 - `enter` - Marks the start of all child tests within a single test block.